bablokb/py-datamon/doc/config.md

 You can also pass minimum and maximum and rescale, e.g.:

-    "yaxis": {"text": "myaxis", "min": 0, "max": 100, "rescale": <rescale-definition, optional>}
+    "yaxis": {"text": "myaxis", "min": 0, "max": 100, "axis": <1|2, optional, default: 1>,
+              "rescale": <rescale-definition, optional>}

+If `"axis": 2` is set, the axis will be on the right as a second axis.

 Rescale-Definition